Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 my effort went towards keep us on course.

 ***I feel like this next paragraph is on the wrong day.***
-The following picture was taken Aug 7, 2025 at 12:48:39 and 't look like right.*** The fol

 We decide to take a break and have a snack.
 Because BWCA campsites usually have a reasonably easy out and are often open the the breeze, we headed towards the